On the support of extremal martingale measures with given marginals: the countable case: Some sufficient conditions for the WEP

 Notice that $G$ satisfies (\ref{2LP}).
 One possible graph $G^X$ produced out of $G$ as described above is given by

 the others can obtained from the latter by re-labeling the vertices, in other terms such graphs are isomorphic.\footnote{Let $G=(V,E)$ and $G'=(V',E')$ be two graphs.
 We call $G$ and $G'$ isomorphic if there exists a bijection $\eta : V \to V'$ such that $xy \in E$ if and only if $\eta(x)\eta(y) \in E'$ for all $x,y \in V$.
 Such a map is called isomorphism (cf. \cite[Sec.
 1.1]{diestel}).} Let us denote $\widetilde G^X$ the associated equivalence class.
 The following equivalence is an immediate consequence of Proposition \ref{2dege} and the way $G^X$ has been defined. \begin{proposition} Let $S$ be a subset of $X\times Y$ and let $G$ be the corresponding graph.
-Then, $S$ (or equivalently $G$) satisfies (\ref{2LP}) if and only if $\widetilde G^X$ is 2-degenerate. \end{proposition}
+If $\widetilde G^X$ is 2-degenerate, then $S$ (or equivalently $G$) satisfies (\ref{2LP}). \end{proposition}

 The article \cite{lick} contains many examples of $k$-degenerate (finite) graphs, that could be used to generate supports of extremal measures in $\mathcal M(\mu,\nu)$.
 A relevant class of examples is the class of connected 3-regular graphs (all vertices have exactly three neighbours).
 Such graphs are not 2-degenerate themselves, but deleting any of their vertices leaves a 2-degenerate graph.
 A way to generate graphs fulfilling (\ref{2LP}) is the following: given a 2-degenerate graph $G^X = (V^X, E^X)$ with vertex set $V^X = X$, we define a graph $G=(V,E)$ with vertex set $V=X \times Y$ and edge set $E$ obtained by splitting any edge $e=x x' \in E^X$ into two edges $xy$ and $x'y$ for some $y \in Y$.
 The new graph $G$ satisfies (\ref{2LP}) by construction.